awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 }
 ```

-This policy restricts the user from creating a bucket in any other region except `sa-east-1`\.
-However, it is possible some other policy will grant this user permission to create buckets in another region\.
-For example, if the user belongs to a group, the group may have a policy attached to it allowing all users in the group permission to create buckets in some other region\.
-To ensure the user does not get permission to create buckets in any other region, you can add an explicit deny statement in this policy\.
+This policy restricts the user from creating a bucket in any other Region except `sa-east-1`\.
+However, it is possible some other policy will grant this user permission to create buckets in another Region\.
+For example, if the user belongs to a group, the group may have a policy attached to it allowing all users in the group permission to create buckets in some other Region\.
+To ensure that the user does not get permission to create buckets in any other Region, you can add an explicit deny statement in this policy\.

 ```
 {